spinnaker/spinnaker.github.io/setup/security/authentication/oauth/azure/index.md

    - Application type: Web app / API
    - Sign-on URL: https://localhost:8084/login (replace localhost with your Gate address if known, and `https` with `http` if appropriate)
    - Click "Create"
-4. Note the "Application ID", this is the client-id to pass to hal.
+4. Note the "Application ID", this is the client ID to pass to hal.
 Copy it to a safe place.
 5. Click "Settings" -> "Keys".
 Under "Passwords", add a Key Description (eg Spinnaker), set the expiry and then click "Save".
    "Value" will now be populated.
-This is your client-secret, copy it to a safe place.
+This is your client secret; copy it to a safe place.

 ## Configure Halyard